The Best Hangover Cure is to be under the age of 25. Failing that, take heed...

 - Hazel Butterfield

-Sometimes, they say, stick to what you know.
+Sometimes they say, stick to what you know.
 I know a delightful amount about hangovers (through extensive research).
-Some people struggle more than others and have tried and tested methods.
+Some people struggle more than others and have tried and tested a variety of methods.
 But that doesn't mean you shouldn't be open to alternatives or maybe even willing to add to your current strategy.
 They (don't ask me who, it was a drunken conversation) say 'sharing is caring'.

 The best line I came across once was "People who don't drink or don't get hangovers; when they wake up, how they feel is the best they will feel all day.
-Nothing to look forward to."
+They’ve nothing to look forward to."

-That doesn't mean that they are a welcomed, so let's get cracking in trying to make the morning after transition into a vague semblance of compos mentis, easier.
+That doesn't mean that they are welcomed, so let's get cracking in trying to make ‘the morning after’ transition into a vague semblance of compos mentis, easier.
 We need to be more informed.